 How is New Bedford doing?

 The chart below presents the ratings for New Bedford educators across all schools, with a comparison of results from the district as a whole and the state.
 Blue denotes all the educators rated in the ‘unsatisfactory’ category, red in the ‘needs improvement,’ yellow in the ‘proficient,’ and green in the ‘exemplary’ category.
-Ratings across all schools vary greatly, ranging from as low as 0 percent of teachers that need improvement to as high as 43.5 percent.
-Exemplary teachers comprise from 0 to 41.5 percent and unsatisfactory from 0 to 11.8 percent.
+Ratings across all schools vary greatly, ranging from as low as 0 percent of teachers that need improvement to as high as 25.9 percent.
+Exemplary teachers comprise from 0 to 19.3 percent and unsatisfactory from 0 to 7.1 percent.
 No correlation could be found between school performance and educator ratings.
-The two lowest-performing Level 4 schools – New Bedford High and Hayden/McFadden Elementary – with overall performance scores of 4 and a 1 and a 2 on a 100 point scale received educator ratings comparable to the state average.
 The ratings look drastically different in Fall River, with significantly more ‘unsatisfactory’ educators and many fewer ‘exemplary’ educators.

 2. Average teacher salary: $70,207

-In 2013, the average New Bedford teacher salary was slightly below the state average of $71,620.
-It was increased by $151 from in 2012.
-In Fall River, the average salary was higher $67,069 in 2012, and fell to $66,138 in 2013– a $931 decrease.
-The New Bedford cost of living is 0.87 percent lower than the Fall River cost of living.
+In 2015, the average New Bedford teacher salary was slightly higher than the state average ($76,442).
+It increased by almost $4,000 from in 2014.
+In Fall River, the 2015 average teacher salary was $69,591, which was far below the state average.
 Value of salary reflects years of experience, as teachers earn more the longer they teach, according to a pay scale determined by teachers contract.
-It also reflects teacher performance, since in October 2012, a new teachers’ contract was negotiated in New Bedford that provides performance pay for teachers.
+It also reflects teacher performance due to a contract that was negotiated in New Bedford that provides performance pay for teachers.

 3. Percent full-time teachers who are non-white: 10.2%

-Hispanic students account for 33.5 percent of New Bedford’s student population, nearly double the state average of 17.2 percent.
-Interestingly, only 3.07 percent of New Bedford’s teachers are Hispanic, and only 3.39 percent are statewide.
-More than half (53%) of New Bedford’s students are non-white, compared with 35.2 percent statewide, but New Bedford teachers, like their peers statewide, are about 90 percent white.
+Hispanic students account for 37.4 percent of New Bedford’s student population, nearly double the state average of 18.9 percent.
+Interestingly, only 4.66 percent of New Bedford’s teachers are Hispanic, and only 3.9 percent are statewide.
+Slightly less than half (44%) of New Bedford’s students are non-white, compared with 62.1 percent statewide, but New Bedford teachers, like their peers statewide, are about 90 percent white.